ternaustralia/TERN-Data-Skills/Landscapes_AusCover-RemoteSensing/UsingRasterDatainR/README.md

 ## Using Raster Data in R

 The accompanying ‘R’, ‘html’, and 'pdf’ files contain the materials for the tutorial *'Using Raster Data in R'*.
+A file containing the jupyter notebook version of the tutorial (i.e. '.ipynb' file) is also included.

 In this tutorial synthetic data is used to explain and demonstrate in detail how to work with raster data in R. The tutorial covers the following raster operations:

 1. Introduction
 2. Raster Classes